To build your best body and have your top performances, you need the ideal combination of training, diet, and recovery.

 Some lifters take it to the next level, ditch the lame “cardio” machines, and begin to train for real with barbells, dumbbells, and sprinting at the track.

-These lifters begin to workout 3 or 4 days a week consistently.
-They start to separate themselves from the typical, run of the mill trainee in the iron game.
+These lifters begin to consistently workout 3 or 4 days a week.
+They start to separate themselves from the typical, run of the mill, go nowhere lifter in the iron game.

-They have a solid program and they are getting significantly stronger, building more muscle, and increasing their athletic ability.
+The lifters who are taking the game seriously have a solid program.
+They are getting significantly stronger, building more muscle, and increasing their athletic ability.

-Even though Larry Lifter is making progress, he is not changing as expected.
+But even though Larry Lifter is making progress, he is not seeing the changes that he should see.

-He has upped his commitment to exercise but he has not made the proper changes to his diet.
+He has upped his commitment to traning but he has not made the proper changes to his diet.
 There are still loads of junk food in there.

 Larry Lifter’s next step is typically a reduction in junk food and alcohol intake.
-Those are admirable steps to take in the right direction.
+Those are admirable steps in the right direction.

 But those two moves alone are not enough by themselves to create your dream body.